 We are pleased that parks and green spaces can continue to be enjoyed safely with some restrictions in place.
 Head to our website for the full guidance: https://www.theparkstrust.com/our-work/our-policies/statement-on-coronavirus/

 The Parks Trust would like to remind everyone to please stay safe in the parks and follow the latest Government guidelines.

-From Saturday, 4th July, The Parks Trust play areas are currently open with restrictions in place, but the outdoor gym equipment will reopen in accordance with Government guidelines.
+From Saturday, 4th July, The Parks Trust play areas are currently open with restrictions in place, but the outdoor gym equipment reopened in accordance with Government guidelines.
 If you decide to use the equipment, please ensure you are following the guidance and restrictions in place.
 Find out more at: https://www.theparkstrust.com/blogs/play-area-and-outdoor-gym-equipment-guidance

 The restrictions and guidance are: